×

 1. E-Stamping: Log into the authorized portal, fill in the required details, and generate an e-stamp certificate.

-2. Franking: Available at authorized banks and agencies.
+2. Franking: Available at authorised banks and agencies.

 3. Physical Stamp Papers: A traditional method still in use for specific transactions.

-4. Collection Centers: Stamp duty payments can also be made at government-authorized centers.
+4. Collection Centers: Stamp duty payments can also be made at government-authorised centres.

 Consequences of Non-Compliance